Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 ### 1.2 The theory of computation and the idea of an algorithm

-- *Algorithm*: makes the notion of a "mechanical procedure" more precise (via math and logic).
+- *Algorithm*: a set of steps to solve a problem.
 - *Universal Turing Machine*: a Turing machine that can simulate any specialized Turing machine by taking that machine (plus its input) as its input.
 - *Church-Turing Thesis*: anything that can be done in mathematics by an algorithm can be done by a Turing machine.
 Turing machines can compute anything that can be algorithmically computed.

 ### 1.3 Linguistics and the formal analysis of language

 - Two types of sentence structures
-    - *Deep structure*: how a sentence is made up of basic parts and basic rules (think context-free grammar and emergence).
+    - *Deep structure*: how a sentence is made up of basic parts and basic rules.
     - *Surface structure*: the actual organization of the words.
-- Languages are hierarchically organized.
+- Languages are hierarchically organized as sentences can be broken down into components.
-- Transformation grammar ideas
-    - Sophisticated, hierarchical, cognitive abilities (e.g. language) involved stored bodies of information.
-    - These bodies of information can be manipulated algorithmically.
+- E.g. Subject, noun phrase, and verb phrase.

 ### 1.4 Information-processing models in psychology

 - How can we measure information?
 - *Information channel*: a medium that transmits information from sender to receiver.
-- E.g. wires, optic fiber, air.
+- E.g. Wires, optic fiber, or air.
 - Humans are limited in the absolute judgments that they can make compared to relative judgments.
+- E.g. It's more difficult to identify a tone than to compare two tones and identify the higher pitched tone.
-- *Information-processing bottleneck*: there seems to be an upper bound on the number of distinct items that can be processed simultaneously regardless of the source.
+- *Information-processing bottleneck*: an upper bound on the number of distinct items that can be processed simultaneously regardless of the source.
-- E.g. audio, visual, touch.
+- E.g. Audio, visual, or touch.
-- The upper bound for human short term memory is around seven items or three bits (Since 2^3 = 8 which is close to 7).
+- The bottleneck for human short term memory is around seven items or three bits (Since 2^3 = 8 which is close to 7).
-- *Channel capacity*: the amount of information that a channel can reliably transmit.
+- *Channel capacity*: the amount of information that an information channel can reliably transmit.
 - It’s theorized that our sensory systems are all information channels with roughly the same channel capacity.
-- Why/how do we have these limits?
+- Why do we have these limits?
+The answer may be due to energy limitations.
-- One way of bypassing the channel capacity is to chunk information.
-Chunking is when we group multiple items together.
+- One way of bypassing a channel's capacity is to chunk information.
+- *Chunking*: when we group multiple items together.
-- Recall the experiment in Peak where the guy chunks sequences of numbers as track times.
+- E.g. Remembering a phone number in chunks of three such as 123-456-789.
 - Natural language is the ultimate chunking tool as it chunks letters into words, words into sentences, and sentences into ideas.
-- *Cocktail party phenomenon*: how we’re able to focus on one person when everyone else is talking.
-Also known as selective attention.
+- *Cocktail party phenomenon*: how we’re able to focus on one person in a party when everyone else is also talking.
+This is also known as selective attention.
 - The sensory input is first filtered before reaching the limited capacity channel.
 The filter is "programmed" by another system.
 ![Figure 1.6](figure1-6.png)